 Lack of or unwillingness to seek appropriate follow-up support in the community in which he or she lives.

 Pregnancy may or may not be a problem.
-The key is that the pregnant mothers must have support at home and really be into doing her work.
-There are special considerations for facilitating a pregnant mom in a process workshop.
+The key is that the pregnant mother must have support at home and really be into doing her work.
+There are special considerations for facilitating a pregnant mom in a WS workshop.
 However, this discussion requires writing another paper.
-Having said that I’ll add that the pregnant mom must be willing to do self care in the form of appropriate rest, food and sleep.
+Having said that, I’ll add that the pregnant mom must be willing to do self care in the form of appropriate rest, food and sleep.
 She needs to be willing to leave the space if the intensity of the other sessions feels too much for her or her baby.
 We’ve had wonderful experiences with pregnant moms in the workshop.

-Just before the process workshop, I orient myself to the group by rereading all of the application forms.
+Just before the WS workshop, I orient myself to the group by rereading all of the application forms.
 I familiarize myself with the participants’ names, birth histories and other relevant information.

 The size and number of days of the workshop:

-I have experimented with many different ways of organizing the PW in terms of the number of participants, number of days and number of sessions per day.
+I have experimented with many different ways of organizing the WS in terms of the number of participants, number of days and number of sessions per day.

 For me the optimal number of participants is 7.
-For facilitators just beginning to do PWs I strongly suggest that you begin by co-facilitating with 3 or 4 participants or as a solo facilitator with two peer assistants.
-You and peer assistants can support each other by rotating facilitating workshops.
-This way each of you can facilitate with peer support and help each other build your PW facilitation skills.
+For facilitators just beginning to do WSs, I strongly suggest that you begin by co-facilitating with 3 or 4 participants or as a solo facilitator with two peer assistants.
+You and peer assistants can support each other by rotating the facilitation role.
+This way each of you can facilitate with peer support and help each other build your WS facilitation skills.

-Until recently I did the PW by beginning with an introductory evening to cover the principles and what a PW session looks like followed by 3 full days.
+Until 2010, I did the WS by beginning with an introductory evening to cover the principles and what a WS session looks like followed by 3 full days.
 This meant that in the first full day we did two sessions, the second full day had three session and the third full day had two sessions plus closure.
 I have come to the conclusion that it is much more optimal to do the workshop with no more than two sessions in any given day.
-To accommodate this change, starting now, workshops will be four days.
-Day one begins at 10 AM.
+To accommodate this change, WSs are now almost 5 days.
+Day one begins at 9 AM.
 During this day we complete the principles and one session.
-On day two and three we begin at 9 AM, do morning check ins and two sessions.
-On day four we do morning check ins, two sessions and closure.
+On day two, three and four we begin at 9 AM, do morning check-ins, debrief the previous day’s sessions, then do two sessions.
+On day five we do morning check ins, two debriefs, then closure, ending by 2 pm.
 I also set the required arrival time at 15 min before I expect people to be seated, ready to start.

 Beginning the workshop:

 When the workshop begins, participants must be oriented to the facility, to each other and to behavioral ground rules or principles that support each person to have a successful experience.
 The facilitator and workshop assistants must model the behavioral ground rules that support individual and group safety.
 Confidentiality is listed on the application form.
 After the workshop, each participant may tell his or her own story.
-They may not discuss the work of any other participant unless they have the expressed permission of that person.
+They may not discuss the work of any other participant unless they have the express permission of that person.

 Time: